-Sleeptalking is very common.
-It doesn’t harm your child or mean there’s anything wrong.
+Sleeptalking is very common in children.
+If your child talks in his sleep, it doesn’t hurt him or mean there’s anything wrong.

 What to do about sleeptalking

-Children might sleeptalk more regularly if they’re excited or worried about something, such as a concert, a holiday or a test.
-Talking with your child about the event in a calm and supportive way might help reduce night-time chatter.
+Children might sleeptalk more regularly if they’re excited or worried about something, like a concert, a holiday or a test.
+Talking with your child about the event in a calm and supportive way while she’s awake might help reduce sleeptalking.

 It’s up to you whether you tell your child about the sleeptalking.
 Keep in mind that children can sometimes become worried about falling asleep.

-Talking during sleep doesn’t mean that your child is worrying about anything, or that your child has psychological concerns.
-But if you want to double-check, talk to a professional.
+Talking during sleep doesn’t necessarily mean that your child is worried or has a mental health problem.
+But if you’re concerned about your child, talk to a professional like your GP.